MGuard0303/DiCleavePlus/README.md

 <br>

-We provide conda environment file in env directory.
+We provide conda environment file in `./env` directory.
 We recommand to build conda virtual environment with this file when using DiCleavePlus.

 To establish the environment, use these codes below: